CommonEvaluationPlatform/CEP/README.md

   include moving the `riscv-tools-install` directory and `env-riscv-tools.sh` file.
 Modification of the aforementioned file as well as `env.sh` will required for smooth operation

 ## Repository Directory Structure
 Providing a complete directory structure is impractical, but some items are highlighted here.
+It is worth noting that most of the structure is inherited from Chipyard.

 ```
 <CEP_ROOT>